teyiadzufeh/noemdek-task-a/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/teyiadzufeh/noemdekassess.git`
+1. Clone the repository: `git clone https://github.com/teyiadzufeh/noemdek-task-a.git`
-2. Navigate to the project directory: `cd noemdekassess`
+2. Navigate to the project directory: `cd noemdek-task-a`
 3. Install the dependencies: `npm install`

 ## Usage